-When negotiated, the sensing initiator shall send a Sensing Threshold-Based Report Poll Trigger frame in the CSI variation reporting sub-phase to sensing responder(s) that supports threshold-based reporting to obtain a CSI variation feedback value(s).
+When the CSI Variation Threshold subfield in the Sensing Measurement Setup Request frame sent by the sensing initiator is set to 1 and the Status Code field in the corresponding Sensing Measurement Setup Response frame sent by the sensing responder is set to SUCCESS, the sensing initiator shall send a Sensing Threshold-Based Report Poll Trigger frame in the CSI variation reporting sub-phase to the sensing responder(s) that supports threshold-based reporting to obtain a CSI variation feedback value(s).
 The sensing responder that supports threshold-based reporting shall send a Sensing CSI Variation Feedback frame containing the CSI variation feedback value a SIFS after receiving the Sensing Threshold-Based Report Poll Trigger frame in the assigned RU.

 In the measurement reporting sub-phase, if the reported CSI variation feedback value is greater than or equal to the CSI variation threshold, the sensing initiator should transmit a Sensing Report Trigger frame to the sensing responder SIFS after the reception of the Sensing CSI Variation Feedback frame; otherwise, the sensing initiator shall not send a Sensing Report Trigger frame to the sensing responder.
 The sensing responder that provided the CSI variation feedback value greater than or equal to the threshold shall transmit a Sensing Measurement Report frame to the sensing initiator in the assigned RU when triggered by a Sensing Report Trigger frame.
+The sensing responder not receiving the Sensing Report Trigger frame in the threshold-based reporting phase shall not send a Sensing Measurement Report frame to the sensing initiator.

 An example of the threshold-based reporting phase is shown in Figure 11-41h (Threshold-based reporting phase in a TB sensing measurement instance).